 BTW, the Tokko are not to be confused with the Kempaitai, the feared military police.
 Perhaps the Kempeitai are more like the Gestapo than the Tokko.
 Below is a brief account of how the Kempeitai operated in occupied Singapore during the war:

 Order was strictly maintained by the Kempeitai (the Japanese Military Police).
-The Kempeitai were brutal and cold-blooded.
+The Kempeitai could at times be brutal and cold-blooded.
 People lived in constant fear of them.
 In many cases, ordinary people were tortured or executed on mere suspicion, or for disrespect to Japanese soldiers.

 Yet, hunger and poverty forced some to steal food from shops.
 Those caught were dealt with harshly -- the Kempeitai cut their heads off and displayed them in public.